jakobzhao/geog458/readme.md

 #### Preparation: [**Gear up the working environment**](assets/gearup.md) :computer:  :beer:

+#### Weekly Expectations:

+-   You should try to attend both lecture and lab sections each week.

+-   You should complete all weekly readings before the Friday Lab sections, and submit weekly think pieces by Thursday @ 5 pm PST (further instructions below)

 ### Week 1: Intro to digital geographies

 <!-- Jan 4 to 8 -->